 On August 8, 2016, an official Comcast employee confirmed that Comcast was changing native 1080i channels to the 720p60 format.

-On December 9, 2016, 21st Century Fox announced that it had agreed to buy the remainder of Sky, pending government approval.
+On 9 December 2016, 21st Century Fox announced that it had agreed to buy the remainder of Sky, pending government approval.

 On February 27, 2018, Comcast offered to purchase a 61% stake in Sky plc at a value of £12.50 per-share, approximately £22.1 billion.
-NBCUniversal CEO Steve Burke stated that purchasing Sky would roughly double its presence in English-speaking markets, and allow for synergies between the respective networks and studios of NBCUniversal and Sky.

 On May 7, 2018, Comcast announced a potential bid against Disney's effort to acquire Fox after it spoke to investment banks about making a $60 billion cash offer, pending on approval of the AT&T–Time Warner merger.

 On July 11, 2018, 21st Century Fox raised its bid to purchase Sky plc assets to $32.5 billion, and $18.57 a share.
 In response, Comcast increased its bid to $34 billion, and $19.5 a share.
-At the same time, Fox was given clearance by the British government to purchase Sky.

 On July 18, 2018, Bloomberg reported that the Sky board scheduled July 27, 2018 as the day shareholders vote on selling Sky properties.

-On June 28, 2018, Disney and Fox shareholders scheduled July 27, 2018 as the day to vote on Fox's properties being sold to Disney, giving Comcast enough time to make a higher counter-offer for the Fox assets.
+On June 28, Disney and Fox shareholders scheduled July 27, 2018 as the day to vote on Fox's properties being sold to Disney, giving Comcast enough time to make a higher counter-offer for the Fox assets.

-On September 22, 2018, Comcast outbid 21st Century Fox by raising its bid for Sky plc to $40 billion, which equals $22.57 a share.
+On September 22, 2018, Comcast outbid 21st Century Fox by raising its bid for Sky plc to $40 billion, or $22.57 a share.

 On September 25, 2018, Comcast bought a 30% stake of Sky plc.

-On September 26, 2018, Fox, with the consent of its acquirer, sold its 39% stake in Sky to Comcast in exchange for $15 billion in cash.
+On September 26, 2018, Fox, with the consent of its acquirer, sold its 39% stake in Sky plc to Comcast in exchange for $15 billion in cash.

 In November 2018, Comcast acquired the entirety of Sky for £17.28 per-share.